We Deal in Lead A Weird West Gunslinger Adventure Game

 Hats and bandannas don’t take up any slots, so Rebecca has 3 remaining inventory slots.

-Amy’s finished creating Rebecca and ready to set off into the Drifted World.
+Amy’s finished creating Rebecca and ready to set off into The Drifted World.

 Rules #